 I can only imagine that lots of people (students especially perhaps) are keen to find out why people think accountants are boring.
 It’s a common misconception and, in this post from 2013, I suggest reasons for the common misunderstanding.

-Although this only dates back to 2011, the template is based on the approach I adopted with new clients when I was in practice.
-Some of the references might need an update but the essential elements are as relevant and useful now as they were ten years ago.
+Although this dates back to 2011, the template is based on the approach I adopted with new clients even further back when I was in practice.
+Some of the references might need an update now but the essential elements are as relevant and useful now as they were ten years ago.
 One reason for higher than average interest in this post could be because I make reference to the agenda a couple of times during the Successful Practice Programme.

 This post from 2013 was an early attempt to reflect a popular question that often still comes up during some mentoring conversations.
 Like many of these top blog posts the focus of this post is clear from the title.
 And it is a perennial topic which also helps explain it’s popularity.